Library: 9am-5.30pm Monday-Thursday

 Having shared this experience with Malcolm, he is very happy for the collaboration to be published and offered in the world as an point of connection and reflection.

 Whilst the words I have chosen to offer in this work reflect my experience, I welcome different ideas and responses from others who may be interested to contemplate and share with me through these strange times.
 If you would like to connect and offer your ideas and responses, images, and reflections, please do click the button below and use the email address embedded there.“

 Our faculty are committed to research and writing.
-We write for a wide range of outlets, including traditional publishers, academic journals, denominational magazines, bogs, and for broadcast outlets such as the ABC.
+We write for a wide range of outlets, including traditional publishers, academic journals, denominational magazines, blogs, and for broadcast outlets such as the ABC.

 Gordon Preece, ‘Rehumanizing Precarious Work: Vocation in Location Versus a New Priesthood of Cosmopolitan Techno-Creatives’, in D. Benson, Kara Martin, Andrew Sloane, eds.
 Transforming Vocation: Connecting Theology, Church, and the Workplace for a Flourishing World, ACT Monograph Series.
 Wipf & Stock, Eugene: OR, 2021, pp. 88-107.

 Kolia, Brian.
 “Toil(ing) in Two Cultures: An Australian-Samoan Reading of Ecclesiastes 2:18-23.”
 In Reading Ecclesiastes from Asia and Pasifika, edited by Jione Havea and Peter H.W.
 Lau.
 Atlanta: SBL Press, 2020: 29-41.”

 Brian Kolia, one of our PhD students, has just published a chapter in an Australian-Samoan Reading of the book of Ecclesiastes.
 You can download an Open Access copy of the entire volume and spend time profitably toiling over the fruit of Brian’s labors by clicking on the image of the book cover.